Prasanna38430/ML-Based-Diabetes-Prediction-System/README.md

 - Open the Airflow UI at `http://localhost:8080`.

-- To set up a PostgreSQL connection in the Airflow UI for track processed files, follow these steps:
+- To set up a PostgreSQL connection in the Airflow UI for tracking processed files, follow these steps:

 1. **Login to Airflow Web UI**
    - Open your browser and go to the Airflow Web UI (usually available at `http://localhost:8080`).